Ship stuck in Suez Canal is freed: Everything you need to know

 "The MV Ever Given was successfully re-floated at 04:30 lt 29/03/2021.
 She is being secured at the moment.
 More information about next steps will follow once they are known," the company tweeted.

-The Suez Canal Authority didn't immediately respond to a request for comment.

-The vessel's refloating came after two additional tugboats were deployed on Sunday, as reported by AP News, to help a fleet of around 10 similar boats laboring to extract the 200,000-ton Ever Given.
-Tthe Suez Canal Authority over the weekend also deployed more onland heavy machinery to dig around the ship's bow, which would make it easier for the vessel to be pulled out.
+The vessel's refloating came after two additional tugboats were deployed Sunday, as reported by the Associated Press, to help a fleet of around 10 similar boats laboring to extract the 200,000-ton Ever Given.
+The Suez Canal Authority over the weekend also deployed more onland heavy machinery to dig around the ship's bow, which would make it easier for the vessel to be pulled out.

+The effort was aided by a worm moon, which caused a high tide that made floating the ship easier.

+"We were helped enormously by the strong falling tide we had this afternoon," said Peter Berdowski, CEO of Boskalis, the company that lead the rescue effort, said to The Associated Press.
+"In effect, you have the forces of nature pushing hard with you, and they pushed harder than the two sea tugs could pull."

-"If the ship were to remain stuck for another week it could cause massive delays in the delivery of products, and every second of delay leaves billions of dollars' worth of disruptions on the line," Jennifer Bisceglie, CEO of supply chain risk management firm Interos, said to CNET on Friday.
+"If the ship were to remain stuck for another week it could cause massive delays in the delivery of products, and every second of delay leaves billions of dollars' worth of disruptions on the line," Jennifer Bisceglie, CEO of supply chain risk management firm Interos, told CNET on Friday.

 "We can't exclude it might take weeks, depending on the situation," Berdowski told the Dutch television program Nieuwsuur.
 "It is like an enormous beached whale.
 It's an enormous weight on the sand."